dhabid/Garage-door-opener/README.md

 ## Step 1: DuckDNS domain name setup
 * Go to [DuckDNS webstite](https://www.duckdns.org/) and log in
-* Once you logged in you can `create a subdomain`.
+* Once you log in you can `create a subdomain`.
 It can be anything you want as long as it is not already in use.<br>
 > [!NOTE]
 > This will be the URL that you will be using to connect to your HomeAssistant.
 * Change the current IP to 8.8.8.8 and save it.